pranigopu/mastersProject/conceptual-notes/bayesian-inference/sampling-methods.md

 $= - \log P(D|\theta) - \log P(\theta) - \log P(m) + \log P(D|\theta^*) + \log P(\theta^*) + \log P(m^*)$

 As we can see, the normalisation constant is eliminated, so it has no effect on the acceptance probability.

+---

+**NOTE: Why negate the momentum variable after the simulation?**

+The negation of the momentum at the end of the simulated trajectory makes the Metropolis proposal symmetrical, as needed for the acceptance probability above to be valid (**NOTE**: _I do not get this point_).
+However, this negation need not be done in practice, since $K(m) = K(−m)$, and since the momentum is always replaced (by randomly sampling it from a Gaussian) in the first step of the next iteration.

 ### Additional points about HMC
 - HMC is fast and efficient when it works